 When you encounter an error message, “The Recycle Bin on x:\ is corrupted.
 Do you want to empty the Recycle Bin for this drive?”, What will you do?
 This occurs when the $Recycle.bin folder is corrupt on your computer.
 However, you should note that every driver has their own $Recycle.bin folder at the driver’s root, which remains hidden by default.

-This risewindows article will show how you can recover corrupt Recycle Bin without third-party software.
+This risewindows article will show how you can recover a corrupt Recycle Bin without third-party software.

 You can quickly fix the corrupt Recycle Bin by deleting the $Recycle.bin folder from your computer.
-Deleting of $Recycle.bin folder from your Windows PC will automatically generate a fresh Recycle Bin, and the error fixes automatically.
+Deleting of $Recycle.bin folder from your Windows PC will automatically generate a fresh Recycle Bin, and the error will be fixed automatically.